-The issue price shall be the unit price calculated by the depositary bank on the Austrian bank business day (simultaneously a securities trading day) following the date on which the order is received by the depositary bank (taking the order deadlines into account), i.e. the "closing date", plus any applicable front-end surcharge.
-The value date for debiting the purchase price shall be one bank business day after the closing date.
+The issue price shall be the unit price calculated by the depositary bank on the Austrian bank business day (simultaneously a securities trading day) two bank business days (which are also exchange trading days) after the date on which the order is received by the depositary bank (taking the order deadlines into account), i.e. the "closing date", plus any applicable front-end surcharge.
+The value date for debiting the purchase price shall be two bank business days after the closing date.